luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md

     # Get the current model of the scale set and store it in a local PowerShell object named $vmss
     $vmss=Get-AzureRmVmss -ResourceGroupName "myResourceGroup" -Name "myScaleSet"

-    # Create a local PowerShell object for the new desired IP configuration, which includes the referencerence to the application gateway
+    # Create a local PowerShell object for the new desired IP configuration, which includes the reference to the application gateway
     $ipconf = New-AzureRmVmssIPConfig "myNic" -ApplicationGatewayBackendAddressPoolsId /subscriptions/{subscriptionId}/resourceGroups/myResourceGroup/providers/Microsoft.Network/applicationGateways/{applicationGatewayName}/backendAddressPools/{applicationGatewayBackendAddressPoolName} -SubnetId $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations[0].IpConfigurations[0].Subnet.Id –Name $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations[0].IpConfigurations[0].Name

     # Replace the existing IP configuration in the local PowerShell object (which contains the references to the current Azure Load Balancer) with the new IP configuration